-Just Eating?
-Practicing Our Faith at the Table began as a joint venture of Advocate Health Care's Congregational Health Partnerships program and the Northern Illinois Region of Church World Service (CWS).
+Practicing Our Faith at the Table

+began as a joint venture of Advocate Health Care's Congregational Health Partnerships program and the Northern Illinois Region of Church World Service (CWS).
 Informal conversation about eating turned into a regular meeting to explore how we might be able to sponsor a project that would unite Advocate's interest in eating and health and CWS's long history of working with hunger and justice issues.

 A Practicing Our Faith grant from the Valparaiso Practice Grant Program provided just the right framework for our project.
-Faith practices are things that we do that incorporate our faith commitments into the most basic parts of our lives - for instance honoring the body, providing hospitality, and keeping sabbath.
+Faith practices are things that we do that incorporate our faith commitments into the most basic parts of our lives-for instance honoring the body, providing hospitality, and keeping sabbath.
 The Valparaiso Program funds individuals or groups that help specific communities nurture a way of life shaped by Christian practices.
 (For more information go to www.practicingourfaith.org.)
 With a grant from Valparaiso we hired a curriculum writer, Jennifer Halteman Schrock, who created a seven-week study program around several themes we thought were important.

 Six churches piloted the draft curriculum and provided vital feedback to us about how it had gone.
-Their experience and responses were incorporated into extensive revisions that were funded by grants from the Chicago Presbytery Hunger Commission and the Presbyterian Hunger Program.
+Their experience and responses were incorporated into extensive revisions that were funded by grants from the Chicago Presbytery Hunger Mission Team and the Presbyterian Hunger Program, Presbyterian Church (U.S.A.).
 A grant from the United Church of Christ Genesis Fund provided assistance for the design and formatting of the material in preparation for printing.
+Finally, the Presbyterian Hunger Program designed and printed the curriculum.

 The development of this program has been a wonderful collaboration of many people and organizations.
-Special acknowledgement goes to Jennifer Halteman Schrock, the curriculum writer, who was able to work gracefully with so many "cooks" and to incorporate all of our ideas and passions so beautifully.
+Special acknowledgement goes to Jennifer Halteman Schrock, the curriculum writer, who was able to work gracefully with so many "cooks" and to skillfully incorporate all of our ideas and passions.